Why Healthcare Advocacy Is Important

 While healthcare advocates may have areas of specialization, their cases often require them to work across the spectrum of advocacy services.

-Facilitation sits at the heart of healthcare advocacy.
-Patient advocates do not make decisions for their clients, rather they make them aware of their options.
+Facilitation sits at the foundation of healthcare advocacy.
+Healthcare advocates do not make decisions for their clients; rather, they make them aware of their options.
 They cultivate a better understanding of the healthcare system by giving their clients background knowledge.
 They offer the type of support that helps patients get their questions answered and their problems addressed.

-Ultimately, healthcare advocates strive to handle health care’s logistical issues, so patients and their families can focus on health and healing.
+Ultimately, healthcare advocates strive to handle logistical issues, so patients and their families can focus on health and healing.
+They leverage their knowledge of the facts and the system to empower their clients and patients.

 Healthcare Advocacy Careers

 All healthcare organizations’ members can advocate for patients.
-In fact, social workers’, nurses’, and case managers’ work duties involve patient advocacy.
-Nonetheless, the need for individuals exclusively focused on patient advocacy has become clear.
+In fact, the work duties of social workers, nurses, and case managers involve patient advocacy.
+Nonetheless, the need for careers focused exclusively on patient advocacy has become clear.

 Healthcare advocates work in a variety of settings: